-AT&T Inc. (T), Verizon Communications Inc. (VZ) and Comcast Corp.
-(CMCSA) are among Internet-service providers that will take a more active role in fighting online piracy under a program due to start within the next two months.
+AT&T Inc. (T:US), Verizon Communications Inc. (VZ:US) and Comcast Corp.
+(CMCSA:US) are among Internet-service providers that will take a more active role in fighting online piracy under a program due to start within the next two months.

-The service providers, which also include Time Warner Cable (TWC) and Cablevision Systems Corp.
-(CVC), will send as many as six electronic alerts to customers whose accounts show signs of being used to download or distribute illegal music, movies or television shows over peer-to-peer networks.
+The service providers, which also include Time Warner Cable (TWC:US) and Cablevision Systems Corp.
+(CVC:US), will send as many as six electronic alerts to customers whose accounts show signs of being used to download or distribute illegal music, movies or television shows over peer-to-peer networks.

 Customers who receive repeated alerts may have their Internet speed temporarily reduced or be required to review educational materials about copyright.
 The measures don’t include terminating a customer’s account, said Jill Lesser, executive director of the Center for Copyright Information, a Washington-based group that’s coordinating the effort.

 “If this is successful it really reduces the need to have government involvement in these issues,” Lesser said in an interview.
 “These voluntary efforts allow us to be far more nimble and customer-focused than broad legislation.”

 The voluntary system follows the demise of Hollywood-backed online piracy legislation in Congress earlier this year.
 Lawmakers shelved the anti-piracy bills in the House and Senate in January after Google Inc. (GOOG:US) and Wikipedia led an Internet protest that eroded political support for the measures.